Sound velocity peak and conformality in isospin QCD: Summary

 The present work left several issues and should be extended to several directions:

-i) Our study should be extended to finite temperature (for recent discussions on the quark contributions, see e.g., Refs.\cite{Blacker:2023onp,Peterson:2023bmr}).
+i) Our study should be extended to finite temperature (for recent discussions on the quark contributions, see e.g., Refs.~\cite{Blacker:2023onp,Peterson:2023bmr}).
 Including thermal effects into quark-meson models is straightforward, and the results are to be compared with the lattice's.
 Whether thermal excitations out of the quark Fermi sea are confined or deconfined is an important issue in the context of the quark-hadron-continuity.
 As for phenomenological applications to neutron stars and heavy-ion-collisions, although several zero temperature EOS have become available since 2012, finite temperature EOS with the continuity at the level of excitations has not been constructed.
-For example, some difficulties have been addressed for the nuclear-2SC continuity in Ref.\cite{Kojo:2020ztt}.
+For example, some difficulties have been addressed for the nuclear-2SC continuity in Ref.~\cite{Kojo:2020ztt}.
 The magnitude of thermal corrections is much smaller than the cold matter part due to $\sim (T/p_F)^2$ suppression factors, but it can be important for NSs about to collapse, e.g., those appearing in NS-NS mergers \cite{Huang:2022mqp,Fujimoto:2022xhv,Kedia:2022nns}.

 ii) The estimate of non-perturbative power corrections as well as the normalization of EOS (bag constant) at high density should be improved.
-Nowadays there has been increasing use of pQCD results to constrain the EOS at $\simeq 5$-$40n_0$, with the help of general causality and thermodynamic stability conditions (e.g., see Refs.\cite{Annala:2023cwx,Han:2022rug}).
+Nowadays there has been increasing use of pQCD results to constrain the EOS at $\simeq 5$-$40n_0$, with the help of general causality and thermodynamic stability conditions (e.g., see Refs.~\cite{Annala:2023cwx,Han:2022rug}).
 But as seen in our simple exercise in Sec.\ref{sec:compare_pQCD}, the power corrections of $\sim 10$\% in the overall magnitude can change the qualitative trend of quantities involving derivatives.
 It should be important to see how the power corrections in general affect the constraints at $\simeq 5$-$40n_0$.
+The present one-loop analyses of quark-meson models should be also improved, using e.g., the functional renormalization group to include quark and meson fluctuations \cite{Kamikado:2012bt}.

 iii) In this work we estimate the density for pion overlap based on the size of pions in vacuum.
 But in medium pions may swell due to the quark exchange among them.
 If the effective radii are larger than in the vacuum, the quark saturation and the overlap of pions can take place at lower densities than the estimates in this work.
 Changes in hadron size may occur already around nuclear saturation density \cite{Geesaman:1995yd,Saito:2005rv}, as indicated by the comparison of the structure function for an isolated nucleon and nucleons in nuclei.
 It is interesting to test these concepts in isospin QCD by comparing model predictions with the lattice calculations.